-The cache stores thumbnail and metadata information (as well as metadata that can’t be stored in the file, such as labels and ratings) to improve performance when you view thumbnails or search for files.
+The cache stores thumbnail and metadata information (including metadata that cannot be stored in the file, such as labels and ratings) to improve performance when you view thumbnails or search for files.
 However, storing the cache takes up disk space.
 When you build a cache, you can opt to export it for sharing or archiving, and you can choose to generate 100% previews.
 You can manage the cache by purging it and by setting preferences to control its size and location.

 However, you can customize the purge duration and set any value between 1 day and 180 days.
 You set the purge duration in the Cache Preferences dialog.
 See Set cache preferences for details.

-However, if the preference for compacting cache is not set and the cache database size grows beyond 100 MB on your machine, the following dialog is displayed when you quit Bridge.
+If selected, automatically compacts cache when you close Adobe Bridge if cache database size grows beyond 100 MB.
+Recommended to keep your cache optimized.
+However, if the preference for compacting cache is not set and the cache database size grows beyond 100 MB on your machine, a dialog box is displayed when you quit Bridge.

 Keep 100% Previews In Cache